pozi/PoziConnect/README.markdown

 ### Working with PoziConnectConfig

-The Pozi Connect tasks that Groundtruth maintains for its clients are kept in a separate repository.
+The Pozi Connect tasks that Pozi maintains for its clients are kept in a separate repository.
 To test Pozi Connect with the available tasks, set up a symlink so that Pozi Connect can read the tasks from the PoziConnectConfig repository.

 ```
 mklink /D C:\Users\Simon\GitHub\PoziConnect\tasks C:\Users\Simon\GitHub\PoziConnectConfig